projectsphere/sphere/README.md

  - **Null Check**: This will check for players joining without a valid user id and kick them.
 (Experimental)
  - **Cross Server Chat**: Send and receive chats from the server to discord and vice versa.
  - **Scheduled Backups**: Create backups of your server and send them to a discord channel at timed intervals.
+ - **SFTP Support**: Securely connect to your servers via SFTP for automated save checks, remote file transfers, and backup uploads.

 ## Environment Variables
 - `BOT_TOKEN`: Your discord bot token generated on the [Discord Developer Portal](https://discord.com/developers/applications).